Trade-offs in Static and Dynamic Evaluation of Hierarchical Queries: Examples Showcasing Our Approach

-Since both queries in Examples~\ref{ex:intro} and \ref{ex:intro2} are $\dfw_1$-hierarchi\-cal and do not have repeating relation symbols, there is no algorithm that can maintain them under single-tuple updates with $\bigO{N^{\frac{1}{2}-\gamma}}$ amortized update time and $\bigO{N^{\frac{1}{2}-\gamma}}$ delay for $\gamma>0$ unless the OMv conjecture fails (Proposition~\ref{prop:lower_bound}).
+Since both queries in Examples~\ref{ex:intro} and \ref{ex:intro2} are $\dfw_1$-hierarchi\-cal and do not have repeating relation symbols, there is no algorithm that can maintain them under single-tuple updates with $\bigO{N^{\frac{1}{2}-\gamma}}$ amortized update time and $\bigO{N^{\frac{1}{2}-\gamma}}$ delay for $\gamma>0$ unless the {Online Matrix-Vector Multiplication} conjecture fails (Proposition~\ref{prop:lower_bound}).
 Our approach meets this lower bound for $\eps=\frac{1}{2}$.